unep-grid/mapx-documentation/docs/user-interface/toolbox-basics.rst

 analysis on their data.
 Depending on the user's role in the project, the list of available tools varies.
 The tools presented in this section are those available to users with a public role.
-Advanced tools are presented and described in the Advanced tools chapter.
+Advanced tools are presented and described in the :doc:`Advanced tools <../advanced-tools/index>` chapter.

 .. only:: html